The ARBITRATION DECISION is available here. A video about the most important aspects of the decision is available below

 Widdowson also testified at length about why she filed the complaint at the arbitration hearing.
 She explained that, because of Elizabeth Evans’ May 13, 2021 disciplinary letter, Widdowson had been directed to “refrain from posting to social media, including Twitter, commentary directed at individuals of the MRU community, including the use of pseudonyms”.
 This meant that Widdowson had no way of defending herself against the posts made by Tim Haney.
 As a result, she was forced to file a complaint because this was the only mechanism available to her to respond to these personal attacks.

 MRU also added on 12 “factors” for why Widdowson should be terminated.
 Most of these factors were never put to Widdowson, and so she was not able to respond to them before she was terminated.
+The blue highlighted numbers (1-4 and 8) were specifically stated by Arbitrator Jones not to have been substantiated, the pink highlighted numbers (5, 6, 9, and 11) were not mentioned by Arbitrator Jones, and the yellow highlighted numbers (7, 10, and 12) were found to be substantiated.
 The entire termination letter can be accessed here.

 Arbitrator Jones, on pp. 288-9 of his decision, stated that almost all of these factors were either “inaccurate”, “not proved…in the arbitration hearing”, or “not worthy of being considered in a university that values academic freedom”.
 He maintained that only numbers 7, 10 and 12 (the yellow numbers) were found to be the case.
 Numbers 1-4 and 8 on the list above (the blue numbers) were not proven or inaccurate or “not worthy of being considered in a university that values academic freedom”, and numbers 5, 6, 9, 11 (the pink numbers) were not referred to by the Arbitrator.
 Widdowson has evidence to refute 5 (a transcript of the meeting with the Provost on December 13, 2021), Widdowson has no way of controlling 6, number 9 is inaccurate, as Investigator Hope did not state this in his report, and number 11 can be refuted from a recording of a grievance meeting with Dean Jennifer Pettit in September 2021.